-Purpose: The FTO must provide each Trainee with fair expectations and evaluations.
-They must be familiar with Department standards and be able to properly evaluate and document Trainee performance in relation to those agency standards using Standardized Evaluation Guidelines (SEG).
+Purpose: It is the FTP SACs responsibility to ensure that each trainee is provided with fair expectations and evaluations.
+FTP SACs must therefore be familiar with Department standards and be able to properly evaluate and document the trainee's performance in relation to those agency standards using Standardized Evaluation Guidelines (SEGs).